 The cost estimates are for general planning purposes and for guidance in project evaluation and implementation.
 Costs were estimated by developing preliminary layouts and quantity takeoffs, and using quotes from equipment manufacturers.
 The costs are based on an Engineering News Record Construction Cost Index (ENR CCI) 20-City Average of 10,842 (August 2017).

 Construction costs do not include contingencies.
 Electrical/instrumentation /controls costs were estimated by applying a factor to the base construction cost.
-Factors for mobilization/demobilization and contractor's overhead and profit were applied to the sum of the base construction costs include the work items described, plus mark-up costs for electrical/instrumentation contractor's overhead and profit.
-Contingencies were estimated by multiplying the sum of the estimated construction cost and controls, mobilization/demobilization, and contractor's overhead and profit.
-Contingencies were estimated by multiplying the sum of the estimated construction cost and controls, were calculated by multiplying the sum of the estimated construction cost and contingencies by a factor to account for engineering, legal and administrative costs.
+Factors for mobilization/demobilization and contractor's overhead and profit were applied to the sum of the base construction costs and costs for electrical/instrumentation/controls.
+The total estimated construction costs include the work items described, plus mark-up costs for electrical/instrumentation controls, mobilization/demobilization, and contractor's overhead and profit.
+Contingencies were estimated by multiplying the sum of the estimated construction costs by a mark-up factor.
+The total project costs were calculated by multiplying the sum of the estimated construction cost and contingencies by a factor to account for engineering, legal and administrative costs.
 These mark-ups are shown in Table ES.5.